GLBT? LGBT? LGBTQIA+? What's in a Name?

 When civic and religious leaders call us "GLB" or "GLBT" rather than a now normative version of LGBT, it is not unlike those awkward years in the 1970s when well meaning white people struggled to learn to say “black” or “African American” (and less well-meaning ones thought the whole idea of a people having some need to claim its own name was silly).
 It erases part of our history, especially the history of women in the LGBT community and in our struggles for civil rights.
 It takes away a real and meaningful power — the power of naming — that has been marked throughout history and culture as critical to shaping and asserting authentic and authoritative identity.

-So, the "L" before the "G" it's more than a nit-picking alphabet soup.
+So, the "L" before the "G" is more than a nit-picking alphabet soup.
 It is a signal of respect, of solidarity, and of hope for a shared future of equality, justice, and love.